michaelssavage/Sports-Goods-Shop/README.md

 1. I added a productId to the shop_data array items.
 2. I used Vite instead of Create React App as it's deprecated / not encouraged by React.
-3. I wanted to use react-query for fetching from firebase.
+3. I used react-query for fetching from firebase.
 4. I have added framer-motion and react-transition-group for simple animations.

 ## Post Challenge